suvroneil11/Instagram-Latest-Post-Like-And-Comment/README.md

 Description:

-This is a script which can be used to Like and Comment latest pictures of any user account on Instagram.
+This is a python script which can be used to Like and Comment latest pictures of any user account on Instagram.
 **Script will not work on a profile which you don't follow and is private.**

 There are pre-defined comments saved in the list and from this list comments are randomly fetched and after the comment is posted, the comment is deleted from the list.